What is the Difference between Merchant Navy and Defence Navy?

 Merchant marine as it is known synonymously; however has to adhere to certain rules and regulations framed by governing bodies to ensure stability in the activities carried out.
 To sum it all Merchant navy is a purely commercial form of sea career and is governed by both private and governmental shipping companies.

 Defence Navy, on the other hand, refers to nations’ maritime military wing.
 Naval ships are those which are used at times of international crises to protect the water boundaries of a nation from getting infiltrated or attacked unduly.
 Every nation with a waterline has its own navy service with its own code of rules and stipulations.
-Thus, a career in defence navy would involve services for the respective country through duty on warships.
+Thus, a career in the defence navy would involve services for the respective country through duty on warships.

 Both merchant navy and defence have deals with ships.
 While the first one is purely commercial, the second one involves careers of high respect and skills.

 The most important requirement of joining a country’s naval services is that the individual applying needs to be a citizen of that country.
 This factor forms the most important difference between the merchant navy and navy in terms of eligibility criteria.
 Most of the navies of the world have their own entrance and screen exams for choosing the right candidates.
 However, both merchant and defence navy have the same requirements as far as the fitness and medical condition of the person is concerned.

 3. Pay Scale